solana-foundation/gill/packages/react/README.md

 ### Get token account

-Get the token account for a given mint and owner (or ATA):
+Get the token account for a given mint and owner:

 ```tsx
 "use client";